pshyong/Shibainu/doc/sprint 0/PB.md

     - Click on an emoji like the like button and have the emoji appear like a normal like

 **Drawing Images:**
-- As a user, I would like to be able to send a private message to someone so that I can communicate with them without having everyone knowing the contents of my conversation
+- As a user, I would like to be able to make quick free hand drawings and make minor edits to the images other users have posted so that I can better communicate my point.
 - Estimate: 13
 - Priority: Lowest
 - Criteria of Satisfaction: